aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 ## Steps

+The following steps are divided into two sections:

+* Create a management or standalone cluster
+* Create workload clusters from the management cluster

+### Create a management or standalone cluster

+Follow these steps to create an EKS Anywhere cluster that can be used either as a management cluster or as a stalone combined management/workload cluster.

 <!-- this content needs to be indented so the numbers are automatically incremented -->
-1. Generate a management cluster config:
+1. Generate a management or standalone cluster config:
    ```bash
    CLUSTER_NAME=mgmt
    eksctl anywhere generate clusterconfig $CLUSTER_NAME \
       --provider vsphere > eksa-mgmt-cluster.yaml
    ```

-1. Modify the management cluster config (`eksa-mgmt-cluster.yaml`) as follows:
+1. Modify the management/standalone cluster config (`eksa-mgmt-cluster.yaml`) as follows:

    * Refer to [vsphere configuration]({{< relref "../../reference/clusterspec/vsphere" >}}) for information on configuring this cluster config for a vSphere provider.
    * Create at least two control plane nodes, three worker nodes, and three etcd nodes for a production cluster, to provide high availability and rolling upgrades.